Acoustic phonon-restricted four-phonon interactions: Impact on thermal and thermoelectric transport in monolayer h-NbN: Results and Discussion

 In buckled 2D materials, the absence of mirror symmetry lifts the constraints imposed by RSSR, allowing both three- and four-phonon processes involving any number of ZA modes.
 Within the framework of perturbation theory, higher-order interactions are typically weaker; however, a large A-O phonon gap, flexural modes, and nearly non-dispersive acoustic branches [Figure~\ref{fig2}(a)] together with enhanced four-phonon scattering in \ce{h-NbN} [Figures~\ref{fig2}(b) and \ref{fig2}(c)].
 The A-O gap limits three-phonon processes involving optical modes due to restricted phase space for energy-momentum conservation, whereas four-phonon processes, with greater combinatorial flexibility, remain less restricted.

 Mode-resolved scattering rates provide further insight into thermal transport in \ce{h-NbN} [Figure~\ref{fig2}(d)].
 Since $\kappa_l$ is dominated by acoustic modes, we focus on their $\tau^{-1}$.
 While low-frequency phonons generally exhibit long lifetimes due to limited phase space, ZA modes involved in three-phonon processes display anomalously short lifetimes, indicative of strong scattering.
 This arises from the high population of low-energy ZA phonons, owing to their quadratic dispersion and absence of mirror symmetry, which lifts RSSR constraints and permits all ZA involved processes.
-Consequently, the three-phonon scattering is dominated by normal processes (Figure~\ref{fig3}), which redistribute phonon momentum without disrupting heat flow, whereas Umklapp processes directly resist it by reversing momentum.
+Consequently, the three-phonon scattering is dominated by normal processes [Figure~\ref{fig3}], which predominantly redistribute phonon momentum and contribute indirectly to thermal resistance by promoting subsequent Umklapp processes, which directly resist the heat flow by reversing phonon momentum~\cite{Maznev_AJP14}.
 A similar dominance of normal scattering has been reported in other low-buckled 2D materials like germanene and stanene~\citep{4ph_grp_iv}.
 However, in \ce{h-NbN}, despite strong three-phonon scattering involving the ZA mode, its contribution to $\kappa^{\rm 3ph}_l$ remains substantial, albeit lower than those of the TA and LA modes.
 This contrasts with other 2D materials~\cite{gp_das,feng}, where the ZA mode is the dominant contributor to $\kappa_l$ when only three-phonon scattering is considered.

 Four-phonon scattering of the ZA mode remain stronger than that of the TA and LA modes [Figure~\ref{fig2}(d)], mainly via normal scattering [Figure~\ref{fig3}(b)], reducing $\kappa_l^{\rm ZA}$ nearly fourfold, while the contributions from the TA and LA modes experience a smaller suppression.
 This trend in $\kappa_l^{\rm mode}$ now resembles that of graphene and other 2D materials~\citep{feng}.
 Another key feature is the strong $\tau^{-1}_{\rm TA}$ and $\tau^{-1}_{\rm LA}$ in the $4\text{-}5$ \si{\tera\hertz} range [Figure~\ref{fig2}(d)], driven by a high PDOS from non-dispersive acoustic branches in this region [Figure~\ref{fig2}(a)].
 However, this has minimal impact on $\kappa_l$, as the cumulative $\kappa_l$ reveals that low-frequency acoustic phonons primarily govern thermal conductivity [Figure~\ref{fig2}(c)].